wiloon/blog/content/post/archive-0/2012-06-02-run-a-maven-web-application-in-tomcat-from-eclipse.md

   &lt;classpathentry kind="var" path="M2_REPO/junit/junit/3.8.1/junit-3.8.1.jar"/&gt;
 &lt;/classpath&gt;</pre>

-The "mywebapp&#8221; project now has the TOMCAT\_6.0.14\_LIBRARY user library included in its classpath!
+The "mywebapp" project now has the TOMCAT\_6.0.14\_LIBRARY user library included in its classpath!

 So, let&#8217;s get started.
-First of all, I need to add a Context entry to my Tomcat&#8217;s server.xml file for the "mywebapp&#8221; project.
-In Eclipse, I have a "_stuff&#8221; project that contains a link to my Tomcat&#8217;s server.xml file for convenience.
+First of all, I need to add a Context entry to my Tomcat&#8217;s server.xml file for the "mywebapp" project.
+In Eclipse, I have a "_stuff" project that contains a link to my Tomcat&#8217;s server.xml file for convenience.
 So, I&#8217;ll double-click the server.xml link to open up the server.xml file in Eclipse&#8217;s XMLWeditor.

 I&#8217;ll add the following Context element to my Tomcat server.xml file.
 The docBase attribute specifies my web context directory (ie, web, public_html, webapp, etc..) for my project.
 The path attribute specifies the path that is used to hit the project via a web browser (ie, http://localhost:8080/mywebapp).